NIVANorge/Mobius2/docs/mobius2docs/guide_chapters/01_first_model.md

 }
 ```

-Of course, this model is not that interesting yet as the state variable is constant.
+Of course, this model is not that interesting yet as the state variable doesn't change over time.

 [Full code for chapter 01](https://github.com/NIVANorge/Mobius2/tree/main/guide/01).